Marilyn Minter

-Marilyn Minter (born 1948) is an American visual artist who is perhaps best known for her sensual paintings and photographs done in the photorealism style that blur the line between commercial and fine art.
+Marilyn Minter (born 1948) is an American visual artist who is perhaps best known for her sensual paintings and photographs done in the photorealism style that blurs the line between commercial and fine art.
 Minter currently teaches in the MFA department at the School of Visual Arts in New York City.

 Early life and education

 Minter was born in Shreveport, Louisiana, in 1948.
 She was raised in Florida.

 In 1970 she attained a BFA from the University of Florida in Gainesville.
 In 1972 she received an MFA in painting from Syracuse University.

 Style

-Her photographs and works often include sexuality and erotic imagery.
-Minter's process begins by staging photoshoots with film.
-She eschews digital manipulation, instead favoring a conventional darkroom process for developing stills.
-She does not crop or digitally manipulate her photographs.
-Her paintings, on the other hand, are made by combining negatives in photoshop to make a whole new image.
-This new image is then turned into paintings created through the layering of enamel paint on aluminum.
-Minter and her assistants work directly from this newly created digital image.
-The last layer is applied with fingertips to create a modeling or softening of the paintbrush lines.
+Minter's process begins by staging photoshoots of her subjects behind glass, which is manipulated with steam and frost.
+Photos from the shoot are then photoshopped to create an entirely new image.
+This new image is then turned into paintings created through the layering of enamel paint.
+Paint is applied with brushes and often melded in by tapping it in with fingertips.
+This creates a softness and atmosphere that has become a signature style of Minter work.